• Skip to content

 Employees need to know what is expected of them and who to go to with questions or concerns.

-Job descriptions layout reporting relationships, daily tasks, job responsibilities, and help guide employee performance.
+Job descriptions articulate reporting relationships, daily tasks, job responsibilities, and help guide employee performance.

-Job descriptions should be tied to organizational goals and long-term strategy.
+Job descriptions should reflect organizational goals and long-term strategy.

-A strategic plan is translated into organizational goals, which dictate departmental goals within the organization.
+A strategic plan is translated into organizational goals.
+Organizational goals dictate departmental goals within the organization.

-Job descriptions should be updated on an annual basis and used as part of the performance appraisal process.
+Job descriptions should be updated annually and used as part of the performance appraisal process.

 Things to include in a job description: